 The Camp Nelson Bridge formerly carried US 27 over the Kentucky River in Camp Nelson, Kentucky.

-The first crossing across the river was a covered span designed in 1838 by Lewis V. Wernwag.1 Regarded as one of the longest of its type in the world, the bridge was a major artery between the Union and the Confederates during the Civil War, with Camp Nelson playing a crucial role in defending the Union during the conflict.
+The first crossing across the river at Camp Nelson was designed by Lewis V. Wernwag in 1838.
+1 Regarded as one of the longest of its type in the world, the 240-foot covered bridge became a major artery between the Union and the Confederates during the Civil War, with Camp Nelson playing a crucial role in defending the Union during the conflict.

-In 1971, a new four-lane bridge bypassed the truss altogether on a new alignment.
+A new four-lane bridge bypassed the truss altogether on a new four-lane alignment in 1971.